nickgerend/deep-tasks/README.md

 # deep-tasks
-A collection of deep neural network tasks trained on an RTX 4080 GPU.
+A collection of deep neural network tasks using an RTX 4080 GPU.